 As parents, we do our best to keep our children healthy—making sure they eat well, sleep enough, and get their regular check-ups.
-But when it comes to their oral health, there are several everyday habits and conditions that can quietly affect their growing smiles.
+When it comes to oral health, several everyday habits and conditions can quietly influence their growing smiles.

-Here are four common (but often overlooked) factors that may be impacting your child’s teeth and gums:
+Here are four common (but often overlooked) factors that may be shaping your child’s teeth and gums:

 Table of Contents